d-002/dikc-8/README.md

 ## *DIKC-8*, *DIKC-8 2* and *smol DIKC-4* Minecraft CPUs utilities

+> [!WARNING]
+> Just to be clear, DIKC stands for "D_00's Incredible Keyboardless CPU", nothing else

 The subfolders both contain python utilities to create and import programs, a link to a YouTube trailer, and a world download.

 ### Contents: